 Many recent laptop models from Lenovo ship with a software called OneKey Optimizer (OKO) pre-installed that offers system maintenance, settings optimizations, and battery management.
 But does it give good advice?

 OneKey Optimizer is available for Windows 7, 8, and 8.1.
-You shouldn’t have any trouble running it on Windows 10, but it is officially unsupported.
+You shouldn’t have any trouble running it on Windows 10, but it’s officially unsupported.
 This review is split into sections that match the primary tabs of OKO’s user interface.
 Each section will get increasingly technical towards the end of the section.

 OneKey Optimizer presents itself as an easy-to-use one-stop optimization and maintenance solution for Windows.
-The program’s main window is the Checkup view that runs through a set of tests and check to see whether it can free up disk space or “optimize” any settings.
+The program’s main window is the Checkup view that runs through a set of tests and checks to see whether it can free up disk space or “optimize” any settings.
 You can perform one task at a time or choose to ignore a task forever by clicking it.
 I’ll cover these optimizations and cleanup suggestions in greater detail later.

 The main tabs of the user interface duplicates the information provided in the Checkup tab.
 Items you may have chosen to ignore before will still be listed under these tabs so you can restore them to the main Checkup list if you later change your mind.
 You cannot add anything to the ignore list from any tab other than the Checkup tab.
-There is also some useful extra information spread in the tabs that you can’t see in the overview list hidden amongst the other tabs.
+There’s also some useful extra information spread in the tabs that you can’t see in the overview list hidden amongst the other tabs.

 OneKey Optimizer ships with a small battery manager that lives on your taskbar.
 By default, it will duplicate the system’s battery icon.
 Either turn off the system’s battery icon by opening Start and search for “Select which icons appear on the taskbar” and unchecking the Power icon, or turn off OneKey’s battery manager by right-clicking the taskbar and unchecking Toolbars: OneKey Optimizer.